 Garlic is best used raw for microbial properties, although cooked garlic still has a lot of value.
 In fact, the antioxidant value is equal (or sometimes even higher) when cooked, which is counterintuitive because for most foods, cooking tends to decrease nutritional content.

 You can add raw garlic to recipes that are sautéed, roasted or baked.
-You can also toss some raw garlic into your next homemade salad dressing, marinade, tomato sauce, soup or stew to get all these wonderful garlic benefits.
-Adding raw garlic to any vegetable, fish or meat is sure to intensify the flavor and health benefits.
+You can also toss some raw garlic into your next homemade salad dressing, marinade, tomato sauce, soup or stew.
+Adding the raw spice to any vegetable, fish or meat is sure to intensify the flavor and health benefits.

 Another way to use garlic is for infections.
 Using garlic oil is an excellent ear infection home remedy that can really work.

 Traditional cultures that don’t typically struggle with these types of diseases receive regular intake of this in their diets and don’t require medical interventions because heart disease, cancer and inflammatory-based illnesses are easily preventable when eating the right foods.